krenalis/krenalis/doc/src/identity-resolution/connection-identity-resolution.md

 for users **imported from apps**, the user is merged with other users within the same connection who share the same app identifier provided by the app (thus this does not require any manual configuration by the user of Chichi);

-for users **imported from databases**, the user is merged with other users within the same connection who share the same value for the `id` column returned by the query;

-for users **imported from files**, the user is merged with other users within the same connection who share the same value for the identity column specified in the action's editing page;
+for users **imported from files** and **databases**, the user is merged with other users within the same connection who share the same value for the identity column specified in the action's editing page;

 for users **imported from events**, if the user…